-- Refusing to rearrange your schedule for a demanding client (for the third time).
+- Refusing to adjust your schedule for a demanding client, and

 Table of Contents

 Why Work-Life Balance Is Important For Everyone

 Before we go into my top 10 reasons for why work life balance is important, let’s dispel a common misconception…

 Work-life balance is important for everyone – both men and women.
 It’s a shared need (and not something that only women desire to have).

 From my experience as a coach, I’ve realized that both men and women aspire to achieve more balanced lives but articulate what they want using different language.